uswds/uswds-site/pages/patterns/complex-form/keep-a-record.md

             <li>Add any next steps, time frames, or reference numbers like case or record identifiers to the title block, if possible.</li>
             <li>Include a complete recap of all questions and their submitted answers.</li>
             <li>Include a “Print” button on the summary page.</li>
             <li>Strongly consider building in PDF generation.
-Print-to-PDF functionality is not widely understood in general, and can be particularly cumbersome from mobile devices.</li>
+Print-to-PDF functionality is not widely understood in general, and can be particularly cumbersome on mobile devices.</li>
           </ul>
         </div>
       </div>